 The dry season runs from roughly December to May.
 The cliffs are typically driest in April and May, although moderate routes can be done at any time.

 Adventure tourism is perhaps the number one industry in Belize and the Belizean adventure guides are well trained and must be licensed by the government.
-Rock climbing is relatively new to the country, but the guides are learning fast based in part upon their strong foundational knowledge of cave and swiftwater rescue techniques.
+Rock climbing is relatively new to the country, but the guides are learning fast based in part upon their knowledge of cave and swiftwater rescue techniques.

 There are numerous flight options from various cities in the US to Belize City in Belize (airport code BZE).
 It is also possible to fly into Cancun, Mexico (airport code CUN) and travel by bus to Belize City.
 This routing is generally cheaper than flying into BZE, but will take more time.